 - Saffron dryer machine

-The first method is so long, and we should wait 2-3 days for drying saffron, and at this time, our saffron is exposed to environmental damage.
+The first method is so long, and we should wait 2-3 days for dry saffron, and at this time, our saffron is exposed to environmental damage.
 But the second is simple: our saffron will be dried in 15min, and we have a marketable product.

 Producing saffron is not the end of work, and we should clean and dry saffron threads.
 Also, we have some saffron types that have different demands and prices in the market.
 So, we can produce different saffron types and this should be done in the cleaning and drying process.

 If you want to process saffron professionally, first look at your market and customers and find what they want.
-For example, our customers in Arabic countries love Super Negin saffron, So we put the production of this type of saffron on our processing program.
+For example, our customers in Arabic countries love Super Negin saffron, So we put the production of this type of saffron in our processing program.

 This choice should be made in cleaning and drying saffron stigmas and back to your production target.
 For example, if you want to produce Super Negin saffron, you should cut just the red part of the saffron stigma and then dry it fast and accurately.